samuelmyoussef/SofaGym/sofagym/envs/CartStem/README.md

 ## Action Space
-The action shape is `(1,)` which can take values `{0, 1}` corresponding to the direction in which the cart is pushed by applying a fixed force to it.
+The action is discrete which can take values `{0, 1}` corresponding to the direction in which the cart is pushed by applying a fixed force to it.

 - 0: Push cart to the right
 - 1: Push cart to the left